Like a Trapped Nerve in an Eyelid

 the sensation softens to a loose shrug.

 At the bus stop you thumb patiently through the carousel of last night's parties, gallery openings, political infographics, adverts for period-absorbing underwear.
 You type in the name of an artist you like.
 There are no new posts, but you scroll anyway.
-It is something like soothing, to return to this account over and over, like a template or scaffold, a structure you could pour yourself into.
+It is something like soothing, returning to this account over and over, like a template or scaffold, a structure you could pour yourself into.
 There is a sense of understated or incidental glamour; a slinky irony in the banality of her stories, which tend to feature close-ups of tacky shop windows, bruised fruit, strangers hands on the chrome rails of public transport.
-Sometimes you wonder about the life surrounding the images, but mostly you feel a sort of glum longing towards the images themselves: the velvety grain of zoomed-in pixels, the way they sit in the smudgy glow of your screen - the immutability and availability of their surfaces.
-A friend once told you that in long distance relationships, the phone often replaces the lover as the object of desire.
-You become aware that one of the reasons you like this artist so much is because you once read that the artist didn’t start making artwork until her thirties.
-You turn this thought in your mind, hoping it will sharpen into a direction for today.
+Sometimes you wonder about the life surrounding the images, but mostly you feel a sort of glum longing towards the images themselves: the velvety grain of zoomed-in pixels, the way they sit in the smudgy glow of your screen, the immutability and availability of their surfaces.
+A friend once told you that in long distance relationships, the phone sometimes replaces the lover as the object of desire.
+You become aware that one of the reasons you like this artist so much is because you once read that she didn’t start making work until her thirties.
+You like to turn this fact in your mind, hoping it will sharpen into a direction for today.

-It is not technically a corset - no whalebone structure or lace-up back - just soft panels tapered to follow the inward slope of her ribs; a neat, concealed zip.
-Its iridescent colour slips around a little in the light but doesn’t split or falter - it is resolutely monochrome: a deep, self-certain navy.
-There is a tiny v-shaped cut-out in the centre of its square neckline; like a single, reluctant concession to femininity.
-She ignores the flood of sickly, girlish perfume from its previous owner.
+It is not technically a corset, no whalebone structure or lace-up back, just soft panels tapered to follow the inward slope of her ribs, a neat, concealed zip.
+Its iridescent colour shimmers a little in the light but doesn’t split or falter - it is resolutely monochrome: a deep, self-certain navy.
+There is a tiny v-shaped cut-out in the centre of its square neckline, like a single, reluctant concession to femininity.
+She ignores the sickly, girlish perfume of its previous owner.
 When she folds an arm back to zip it up, it fits close to her skin without squeezing it.
-Her body feels contained, organised, unanimous, portable.
+Her body feels contained, organised, portable.
 She faces the mirror with a sense of purpose.

 The cafe is thick with faces which turn as you clamber through chair legs to a free table.
 M speaks loudly and confidently as if you’re alone.
-You bind your thighs under the table in a tight, narrow X. He asks what kind of work you make, and you watch yourself fumbling, meandering, sentences softening into themselves like old fruit.
-You tell him you’ve tried various bits, you’re still figuring it out, you’re keen to learn.
+You bind your thighs under the table in a tight, narrow X. He asks what kind of work you make, and you watch yourself fumbling around, sentences softening into themselves like old fruit.
+You tell him you’ve tried various things, you’re still figuring it out, you’re keen to learn.
 He starts talking about his new film.

 She is at the gallerist’s dinner